xapian/xapian/xapian-applications/omega/docs/omegascript.rst

          $date{$unpack{$value{0}}}

 $unprefix{TERM}
         remove the prefix (if any) from a term.
+Added in Omega 1.4.6.

 $unstem{TERM}
 	maps a stemmed term to a list of the unstemmed forms of it used in